-Once your oil is warm add your chicken breasts to the skillet and cook 3 minutes per side until they are crisp and develop a nice golden brown color.
+- Once your oil is warm add your chicken breasts to the hot pan or cast-iron skillet and cook 3 minutes per side until they are crisp and develop a nice golden brown color.

 Pro Tip: If you have an oven safe skillet, use that for this blackened chicken recipe.
 This allows you to put the skillet directly into the oven after browning the chicken, instead of transferring the chicken to a different pan.
 Saves you a dish and less mess.

 Chicken Cut Options